-For more information about the Annual Fund Drives or the Leadership Circle, please contact Haley Horan, senior development officer, annual campaigns, at 713-639-7559, or hhoran@mfah.org.
+For more information about the Annual Fund Drives or the Leadership Circle, please contact Haley Horan, senior development officer, at 713-639-7559 or hhoran@mfah.org.
+You may also visit mfah.org/support/glassell.

 We wish to thank and recognize those who made recent contributions to the Glassell School of Art Annual Fund Drive: